Azdaroth/Azdaroth.github.io/source/_posts/2017-05-27-ember-tips-testing-outgoing-http-requests.markdown

 }
 ```

-And now that's how our test could look like:
+And that's how our test could look like:

 ``` javascript my-awesome-app/tests/acceptance/delete-task.js
 /* global server */